Baseband-processor/Air-Legacy/README.md

 * minimal

-the difference stands in the _libnl_ and its dependencies, which won't be installed in the _minimal_ installer.
+the difference stands in the _libnl_ and its dependencies, which won't be installed using the _minimal_ installer.

-_the suggested installation remains the **minimal** for now, is highly suggested to install requirements automatically with your distro package-manager._
+_The suggested installation remains the **minimal** for now, is highly suggested to install requirements automatically with your distro package-manager._
+_Note that you must have an internet connection for using the full installation_

 **TEST IF LORCON2 SUPPORTS LOCAL ADAPTERS**